nekename/OpenDeck/README.md

 To edit an action's settings, left-click on it to display its *property inspector*.
 To remove an action, right-click on it and choose "Delete" from the context menu.

 To edit an action's appearance, right-click on it and select "Edit" from the context menu.
 You can then customise the image and text for each of its states.
-To choose an image from your files: left-click on the image, to reset it to the plugin-provided default: right-click on the image, and to remove the image entirely: CTRL+right-click on the image.
+Left-click on the image to choose an image from your filesystem or right-click on the image to reset it to the plugin-provided default.

 To select another device, or to switch profiles, use the dropdowns in the top right corner.
 You can organise profiles into folders by prefixing the profile name with the folder name and a forward slash.
 You can also configure automatically switching to a profile when a specific application's window is active.